wearecodets/phase-two/README.md

 # Code The Web: Phase Two

 This is a practical, project-based course on Git, modern Javascript as well as relevant tooling in front and back-end development.
+[Read Course Info](./week-zero/about.md).

 ## Course Syllabus